mantidproject/mantid/docs/source/release/v3.12.0/indirect_inelastic.rst

 Improved
 ########
-- A pre-loaded runs workspace can now be passed to the fit_tof VESUVIO routine, which will skip the loading subroutine given this input
+- A pre-loaded runs workspace can now be passed to the fit_tof VESUVIO routine, which will skip the loading subroutine, given this input.
-- Loading the sample log files into a workspace can be disabled within a Vesuvio Driver Script, by setting the 'load_log_files' flag to False
+- Loading the sample log files into a workspace can be disabled within a Vesuvio Driver Script, by setting the 'load_log_files' flag to False.

 Bugfixes
 ########